indianpoptart/Parks-and-Recreation/README.md

 ![Pandr](http://images.nikhilp.org/pandr.png)

-Current stable relese: v2.0
+Current stable relese: v2.1

 Current unstable release: N/A

-Upcoming release: v2.1
+Upcoming release: v2.2 - The L Update

 This app is for the Ridgefield Parks and Recreation customers in Ridgefield, Connecticut.
 Parks and Rec provides all of the information a customer needs in one place.